Christ Church C.E. Primary School

 In Maths we have been mastering place value to 100, using lots of different resources.
 We have been using the part whole model to partition two-digit numbers into tens and ones and to deepen their understanding of place value.
 Using this new knowledge, the children order and compare numbers.
 We then moved onto to counting forwards and backwards in steps of 2, 3, 5 and 10.
 Once the children have mastered this, we will begin to explore times tables.

-In Science, we have discovered how items can be categorised into alive, dead or never alive.
+In Science, we have discovered what makes things alive, dead or never alive.
 The children sorted and compared animals, plants and non-living things to help them create a list of the features of a living thing.
 The children enjoyed creating lifecycles for different animals and plants, this allowed them to discover that not all offspring resemble their parents at birth.
 The children loved looking at pictures of themselves as a baby and comparing it to a picture of themselves now to see how they have grown and changed.
-To complete the unit the children created a mock museum display board and add the facts they had learnt.

-In Music the children have been listening to and composing their own folk music.
+In music the children have been listening to and composing their own folk music.
 They have developed their listening and thinking skills.
 The children began playing the recorder, understanding how to hold it correctly, make a good sound and how to play different pitches.
-They really like to sing and dance along to the folk music!